 Accompanying a natural process

 A space conducive to giving birth is a space in which the mother knows she can relax and let go.
 We’re naturally on high alert when we’re in labour.
 If there is any sign of danger or threat around us, our body will flood with adrenalin, shutting down the secretion of oxytocin which is essential to keeping labour going.
-Oxytocin itself is a shy hormone and won’t come out if we are feeling judged or observed.
 And so, the ideal containing space is created by people who are patient, undemanding, and responsive to the mother’s needs.
 They are confident in the mother’s ability to give birth and provide her with the optimal conditions to do just that.
 Accompanying a child in their natural processes is very similar.
 Patience, confidence and trust go a long way.

 Trusting the natural pace